Harasisco/K8s-Django-App/README.md

 # K8s-Django-App

-In this project, we will create a Django web application and deploy it on Kubernetes using Minikube.
+In this project, we will create a Django web application connected to a MuSQL database and deploy them on Kubernetes using Minikube.
 This process involves the creation of deployment files and services.
 To handle environment variables, we'll employ Kubernetes secrets.
-Additionally, for load balancing and port forwarding, we will utilize ingress-nginx.
+Additionally, for port forwarding, we will utilize ingress-nginx.

 ## Table of Contents